-Other opportunities are available to address Council including public hearings, delegations and community forum.
+Other opportunities are available to address Council including public hearings and delegations.
 The public may also make their views known to Council by writing or via email and by attending open houses, workshops and information meetings.
 Serving on an Advisory Committee is an excellent way to have a voice in the future of this community.